bobbicodes/mecca/README.md

 * Music staff notation editor - with eventual support for MIDI, MusicXML and Lilypond formats.

 * Keyboard, electric and acoustic guitar, bass, cello, violin and ukulele interfaces with automatic chord progressions and rhythm patterns.
+These will use sampled sounds, and be more focused on live performance.

+* Filling out the "E" in MECCA (Education) will be a set of music theory training tools for learning common rhythms, harmonic intervals, scales and modes from around the world, composition techniques and drum/instrument sound design labs.

 * Some time in the future it would be cool to add basic multitrack audio and video recording, to produce "chiptunified karaoke" tracks... super fun!